VEd-b4/Tetris-project/README.md

 ##  Controls

-Use the following keys to navigate the snake:
+Use the following keys to navigate the blocks:

 - **W / Up Arrow** → Rotate
 - **S / Down Arrow** → Move the Block Down